Systemcluster/kitoken/README.md

 - Tokenizers skips over non-encodable pieces and attempts to merge the surrounding ones when using an incomplete vocabulary without an `unk` token.
 Kitoken always considers non-encodable pieces as un-mergeable and encodes the surrounding pieces individually.
 This can affect models that exploit the behavior of Tokenizers with a deliberately restricted vocabulary.
 - Tokenizers normalizes inputs character-by-character, while Kitoken normalizes inputs as one.
 This can result in differences during case-folding in some cases.
 For example, greek letter `Σ` has two lowercase forms, `σ` for within-word and `ς` for end-of-word use.
 Tokenizers will always lowercase `Σ` to `σ`, while Kitoken will lowercase it to either depending on the context.
+- Tokenizers doesn't merge Metaspace replacement characters in inputs with spaces during encoding.
+Kitoken merges both as the same, matching the behavior of SentencePiece.

 </details>